 - You're nude or shown in a sexual act without consent

-- You intended the content the content to be private and the imagery was made publicly available without your consent (e.g. "revenge porn"), or ...
+- You intended the content to be private and the imagery was made publicly available without your consent (e.g. "revenge porn"), or ...

 - You didn't consent to the act and the imagery was made publicly available without your consent

 Legal reasons search engines may remove content

 Europeans get Right to Be Forgotten, others don't

 Personal information will be removed from Google if a web page is in breach of European privacy laws sometimes known as “Right to be Forgotten” laws; if your government ID number or bank account exists on the page; or if there’s a hand written image of your signature.